 It was Tuesday, April 23, 1940 and the famous Walter Barnes Orchestra from Chicago was playing at the Rhythm Club Dance Hall.
 Spanish moss had been hung from the ceiling for decoration and sprayed with a highly flammable insecticide and became ignited and large flames quickly developed.
 The windows and entrances had been boarded up to keep out people who had not paid admission out.

 The fire trapped all of the attendees inside and took the lives of 209 people.
 Barnes and his band continued to play “Marie” in an effort to calm the crowd.

-Today, the Rhythm Night Club Fire is remembered through the chilling songs of other blues musicians, such as Howlin’ Wolf’s, The Natchez Burning.
-You can also visit the Rhythm Night Club Onsite Memorial Museum here in Natchez and read actual accounts of survivors, newspaper clippings and read stories from eye witnesses.
-A documentary was also made recently about the Rhythm Night Club Fire and was taken to several film festivals where it went on to win several awards.
+Today, the Rhythm Night Club Fire is remembered through the chilling songs of other blues musicians, such as Howlin’ Wolf’s The Natchez Burning.
+A documentary was also made about the Rhythm Night Club Fire and was taken to several film festivals where it went on to win several awards.